-Apart from live streaming multilingual video in its own player, Clevercast also supports broadcasting simultaneously translated live streams to third party platforms that don’t support multilingual video (like YouTube, Facebook, Twitter …).
+Apart from live streaming multilingual video in its own player, Clevercast also supports broadcasting simultaneously translated live streams to third-party platforms that don’t support multilingual video (like YouTube, Facebook, Twitter …).

 This way, Clevercast Translate@Home allows you to broadcast a regular live stream to Clevercast – with a single video and audio stream – and lets your translators do Remote Simultaneous Interpretation (RSI) in their browser.
 Clevercast will merge the translated audio and the video source and broadcast the result(s) to your YouTube channel, Facebook page and Twitter/Periscope feed.
-You can broadcast multiple languages to multiple third party targets.
+You can broadcast multiple languages to multiple third-party targets.

 RTMP broadcast to YouTube, Facebook, Twitter …

 Most social media, webinar platforms, CDNs… support live video streaming through an external RTMP source.
 They allow you to retrieve an RTMP Server URL and Stream Key, in order to broadcast the live stream.
 Click the images below to enlarge.

 You can send the RTMP broadcast directly with an encoder like OBS Studio, but you can also simulcast the stream from a cloud solution like Clevercast.
 Simulcasting allows you to send a broadcast to multiple destinations without requiring multiple encoders and lots of outgoing bandwidth at your studio or event.